Security

 Client Credentials

-grant type for non-interactive (machine-to-machine) authorisation outside of the context of a user. -
+grant type for non-interactive (machine-to-machine) authorisation outside of the context of a user. - SHOULD consider a mechanism for Access Control in the absence of scopes.

-SHOULD NOT use refresh tokens with
+- SHOULD NOT use refresh tokens with

 Client Credentials